apache/spark/docs/configuration.md

   <td>None</td>
   <td>
     Set the secret key used for Spark to authenticate between components.
-This needs to be set if not running on Yarn and authentication is enabled.
+This needs to be set if not running on YARN and authentication is enabled.
   </td>
 </tr>
 <tr>